EmmS21/Capstone---Monte-Carlo-Markov-Chain-Luigi-Pipeline/README.md

 - Notebooks - contains 2 files; i.) comparesims.ipynb - comparing simulation conversion rates to conversion rates observed in original simulation (with no filters), ii.)
 Samplesvactuals.ipynb - comparing sample transitions to population data
 - Data Extraction - contains sqlextract.sql - the sql script used to extract the data from the source
-- Project Reports - contains Project Report.pdf, this is a full report on the project with a more indepth explanation of each task
+- Project Reports - contains i.)
+Project Report.pdf, this is a full report on the project with a more indepth explanation of each task, ii.)
+Capstone 1 Insights Report, this is presentation of the business insights extracted from the simulations carried out